oasis-tcs/odata-specs/docs/odata-data-aggregation-ext/odata-data-aggregation-ext.md

 An order of a collection is more precisely defined as follows: Given two different occurrences $u_1$ and $u_2$ in a collection, which may be of the same value or of different values, $u_1$ precedes $u_2$ or $u_2$ precedes $u_1$, but not both.
 It can be neither, in which case the relative order of $u_1$ and $u_2$ does not matter.
 If $u_1$ precedes $u_2$ and $u_2$ precedes $u_3$, then $u_1$ also precedes $u_3$, and $u_1$ never precedes $u_1$.
 (This is a partial order in the mathematical sense defined on the set of occurrences.)

 When transformations are defined in the following sections, the algorithmic description sometimes contains an _order-preserving loop_ over a collection.
 Such a loop processes the occurrences in an order chosen by the service in such a way that $u_1$ is processed before $u_2$ whenever $u_1$ precedes $u_2$.
-Likewise, in an order-preserving sequence $u_1,…,u_n$ we have $i<j$ whenever $u_i$ precedes $u_j$.
+Likewise, in an _order-preserving sequence_ $u_1,…,u_n$ we have $i<j$ whenever $u_i$ precedes $u_j$.

-The transformation [`orderby`](#Transformationorderby) defined below carries out a _stable-sort_ by a list of expressions.
-This is a sorting operation on an ordered collection that sorts it into another ordered collection.
-In the sorted collection, $u_1$ precedes $u_2$ if and only if either
+A collection can be _stable-sorted_ by a list of expressions.
+In the stable-sorted collection an occurrence $u_1$ precedes $u_2$ if and only if either
 - $u_1$ precedes $u_2$ according to the rules of [OData-Protocol, section 11.2.6.2](#ODataProtocol) or
 - these rules do not determine a precedence in either direction between $u_1$ and $u_2$ but $u_1$ preceded $u_2$ in the collection before the sort.

+Stable-sorting of an ordered collection produces another ordered collection.
 A stable-sort does not necessarily produce a total order, the sorted collection may still contain two occurrences whose relative order does not matter.
+The transformation [`orderby`](#Transformationorderby) performs a stable-sort.

-The output set of a [basic aggregation](#BasicAggregation) transformation can contain instances of an entity type without entity-id.
+The output set of a [basic aggregation](#BasicAggregation) transformation can contain instances of an entity type without entity id.
 After a [`concat`](#Transformationconcat) transformation, different occurrences of the same entity can differ in individual non-declared properties.
 To account for such cases, the definition of sameness given in [OData-URL, section 5.1.1.1.1](#ODataURL) is refined here.
 Instances are _the same_ if
 - both are instances of complex types and both are null or both have the same structure and same values with null considered different from absent or
-- both are instances of entity types without entity-id (transient entities, see [OData-Protocol, section 4.3](#ODataProtocol)) and both are null or both have the same structure and same values with null considered different from absent (informally speaking, they are compared like complex instances) or
+- both are instances of entity types without entity id (transient entities, see [OData-Protocol, section 4.3](#ODataProtocol)) and both are null or both have the same structure and same values with null considered different from absent (informally speaking, they are compared like complex instances) or
-- (1) both are instances of the same entity type with the same entity-id (non-transient entities, see [OData-Protocol, section 4.1](#ODataProtocol)) and (2) the structural and navigation properties contained in both have the same values (for non-primitive properties the sameness of values is decided by a recursive invocation of this definition).
+- (1) both are instances of the same entity type with the same entity id (non-transient entities, see [OData-Protocol, section 4.1](#ODataProtocol)) and (2) the structural and navigation properties contained in both have the same values (for non-primitive properties the sameness of values is decided by a recursive invocation of this definition).
   - If this is fulfilled, the instances are called _complementary representations of the same non-transient entity_.
 If this case is encountered at some recursion level while the sameness of non-transient entities $u_1$ and $u_2$ is established, a merged representation of the entity $u_1=u_2$ exists that contains all properties of $u_1$ and $u_2$.
 But if the instances both occur in the last output set, services MUST represent each with its own structure in the response payload.
-  - If the first condition is fulfilled but not the second, the instances are not the same and are called _contradictory representations of the same non-transient entity_. ([Example 98](#contradict) describes a use case for this.)
+  - If the first condition is fulfilled but not the second, the instances are not the same and are called _contradictory representations of the same non-transient entity_. ([Example 99](#contradict) describes a use case for this.)

 Collections are _the same_ if there is a one-to-one correspondence $f$ between them such that
 - corresponding occurrences are of the same value and